kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 This type of trigger can cause confusion for those who do not have access to the trigger code.
 It is also important to ensure that triggers do not act upon each other in order to avoid mutating table errors.
 This can occur if one trigger is updating the values of a table and another trigger is attempting to examine the values of the table at the same time.

+summary:
+1. BEFORE trigger has write access,  AFTER triggers do not
+2. DELETE triggers have meaningful access only to values using the :old qualifier; values using the :new qualifier will be NULL
+3. INSERT triggers have meaningful access to values with the :NEW qualifier only; variables using the :OLD qualifier will be NULL
+4. UPDATE triggers have meaningful access to values using both the :NEW and :OLD qualifiers

-5-9.
+## 5-9.
 Triggering on a System Event

-Problem
+**Problem**
 You want to write a trigger that executes on a system event such as a login.
 For example, you want to increase security a bit for your database and ensure that users are logging into the database only during the week.
 In an effort to help control security, you want to receive an e-mail alert if someone logs into the database on the weekend.

-Solution
+**Solution**
 Create a system-level trigger that will log an event into a table if anyone logs into the database during off- hours.
 To notify you as promptly as possible, it may also be a good idea to send an e-mail when this event occurs.
 To create a system-level trigger, use the AFTER LOGON ON DATABASE clause in your trigger